krzysztoffila/docDog/README.md

 - [DONE] Fixed issue: Computed property "selectedDoctor" was assigned to but it has no setter.
 - [DONE] Email validation
 - [DONE] Password validation
+- [DONE] Replace default dialogs with modals
+- [DONE] After registering an appointment, show a toast notification

 ## Project setup